magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ## The Escape

-So we boarded the new high-speed rail to Newbridge.
-I thought of a film once popular, *Crossing Newbridge*, in which the heroine escaped the suffocation of the mainland by slipping into Eastford and gasping the air of freedom.
+We boarded the new high-speed rail to Newbridge.
+I thought of a film once popular, *Crossing Newbridge*, in which the heroine escaped the suffocation of the Newbridge by slipping into Eastford and gasping the air of freedom.
 Yet here we were, three travellers, fleeing in the opposite direction — and finding air that felt, in its way, freer.

 Once there, we were struck by the contrast.
 The streets teemed with groups — colleagues sneaking out for milk tea, friends laughing and jostling, not just couples or families but whole clusters of people enjoying each other’s company.